photo/frontend/documentation/faq/Faq.markdown

 * Documentation
 * Community Management

+Check out our longer <a href="http://theopenphotoproject.org/contribute">guide to contributing</a>, along with <a href="http://theopenphotoproject.org/contribute/frontend">our separate guide for the web parts of the project</a>.
 Even if your skills aren't listed here, get in touch or make something cool.
-A great place to get started is on our Github.
+A great place to get started is <a href="http://github.com/photo">on our Github page</a>.
 Our main repository is frontend, which contains the main code that runs OpenPhoto.
 If you're interested in mobile development, check out the mobile-ios or mobile-android repositories.

-If you're not a developer and want to contribute, get in touch.

 ### Where can I talk to the OpenPhoto team?
 We have <a href="http://groups.google.com/group/openphoto">a Google group</a> for project discussion, and we have <a href="http://webchat.freenode.net/">an IRC channel</a> at #openphoto on Freenode.